Huge Group Of Disney Executives Spotted In Epcot Inspecting Imagination And Wonders Of Life Pavilions

 Everything has already started for Epcot to become a vastly different park with areas that have entirely new looks and brand new attractions, but just how much is happening?
 Last year, Disney announced at the D23 Expo that Epcot would receive a massive overhaul to get the park back into its original mindset.
 Well, it looks like there are a lot more changes possibly happening as a huge group of Disney executives recently toured the park.

-Construction has already started on the two brand new attractions coming to Epcot and they alone, are going to vastly change things.
+Construction has already started on the two brand new attractions coming to Epcot, and they alone are going to change things vastly.
 Guardians of the Galaxy is being built in Future World where the old Universe of Energy attraction used to be.
 In World Showcase, the France pavilion is being greatly expanded to include a Ratatouille attraction.

-There will be some other changes coming to Epcot over the coming years as well, but not everything has yet been revealed.
-It’s also possible that not all plans are yet known and that is why all plans, additions, and changes haven’t been announced to the public.
+There will be some other changes coming to Epcot over the coming years as well, but not everything has been revealed up to this point.
+It’s also possible that not all plans are currently known, and that is why all plans, additions, and changes haven’t been announced to the public.

-At the D23 Expo last summer, Disney Parks and Resorts Chairman Bob Chapek did say that Epcot would be changing and it looks as if more ideas are being tossed around.
+At the D23 Expo last summer, Disney Parks, and Resorts Chairman Bob Chapek did say that Epcot would be changing and it looks as if more ideas are being tossed around.

-The concept art shown at the D23 Expo gives fans a chance to try and figure out what may happen, but not exactly pinpoint everything.
-Well, this past week, Chapek and a large group of Disney executives were spotted at Epcot and their presence may lead to ideas of where changes could happen next.
+The concept art shown at the D23 Expo gives fans a chance to try and figure out what may happen, but not pinpoint everything exactly.
+Well, this past week, Chapek and a large group of Disney executives were spotted at Epcot, and their presence may lead to ideas of where changes could happen next.

 Pokémon Go has gotten weird.
 Think I caught a wild Bob Chapek at #Epcot.
 Taking a real look at Imagination pavilion. pic.twitter.com/3FeN5QmQu6